gwastro/pycbc/docs/install.rst

     directory you can delete the contents of your git repository.
 If you do this by accident, you can use ``git reset`` to undo the commit.

-To maintain the documentation under GitHub project pages, see
+For more details on building and maintaining the documentation under GitHub project pages, see

 .. toctree::
     :maxdepth: 1